enarx/codex/Rust/tokio-http/README.md

 ## Prerequisites

-Be sure to update your rust stable toolchain to at least 1.60.0.
+Be sure to use a stable Rust toolchain that is no older than Rust 1.60.0.
+You can use `cargo --version` to view the version of your default Rust toolchain.

 ## Running